John L. Winn

 F. Mike Miles

 Mike Miles has served the public interest as a soldier, statesman, and educator.
 A former officer in the Army Ranger Battalion, Miles' military experience includes leading counter terrorism training operations.
 Miles later served in the U.S. State Department as a Soviet analyst and member of the Bureau of Intelligence and Research.
 He then served as a Diplomat to Poland and Russia at the end of the Cold War, finishing his State Department work as the Special Assistant to the Ambassador to Russia.
 Miles continued his commitment to public service as a teacher and principal.
-He served as the Superintendent of Schools in one of the most challenging public school districts in the state, the Harrison School District in Colorado Springs before moving to his current position as Superintendent of Dallas Independent School District.
+He served as the Superintendent of Schools in one of the most challenging public school districts in the state, the Harrison School District in Colorado Springs before becoming Superintendent of Dallas Independent School District, where he remained until June 2015.
 As an instructional leader and professional developer, he has also helped teachers and administrators statewide and in school districts nationally to improve instruction and raise student achievement.
 Miles holds degrees from the United States Military Academy at West Point, the University of California at Berkeley and Columbia University.

 Hugh has been in and around the education industry as a professor, administrator, marketer and serial entrepreneur since 1995, with successful tenures at Emerson College, Lesley University and Laureate Education, Inc., (home of Walden University, Kendall College, National Technological and others).
 In 2007, he formed Trinity Education Group, Inc. as a Maryland S-Corps, and has served as its President and General Manager since.
 Hugh is a frequent presenter at professional education conferences such as NAGAP, AACRAO SEM, SXSW Interactive, SXSWedu and Connexions.
 He has held several board positions for corporations, including his current role as Board Chairman for InSync Education.
 He is a founding board member of SXSWedu and held a board position on Rice University’s OpenStaxx OER Center until 2013.
 Hugh received his BA summa cum laude from Moravian College (1990) and his Master of Fine Arts/Creative Writing from Emerson College (1995).